hamzatanveer0123/Lecture-Interaction-System/README.md

 4th Year Project with University of Glasgow

 extension of https://github.com/niallb/YACRS
-This project will soon be merged into YACRS
+.This project will soon be merged into YACRS